Higgs-like pair amplitude dynamics in superconductor-quantum dot hybrids: Discussion and conclusion

-Our results pave the way for future investigations where the role of higher-order tunneling processes that become important for stronger dot-lead couplings is studied.
+We remark that the spin dynamics in a quantum-dot spin valve~\cite{konig_interaction-driven_2003,braun_theory_2004,sothmann_influence_2010}, i.e. a single-level quantum dot coupled to two noncollinearly magnetized ferromagnetic leads can also be analyzed in the framework of Nambu-Goldstone and Higgs mode.
+In this case, the (real) spin precession caused by an effective exchange field is the analogue of the Nambu-Goldstone mode while the accumulation and relaxation of the spin is connected to the Higgs mode.
+More generally, quantum dots coupled to reservoirs with spontaneously broken symmetries should always exhibit analogues of Higgs and Nambu-Goldstone modes.

+Our results motivate to study the order parameter dynamics in superconductor-quantum dot hybrids in other parameter regimes such as the infinite-gap limit where the superconducting gap provides the largest energy scale in the problem.
 Furthermore, it is an interesting avenue of future research to link the pair amplitude dynamics of the quantum dot to transport signatures such as charge and heat currents and their respective fluctuations.

 \acknowledgments We acknowledge financial support from the Ministry of Innovation NRW via the ``Programm zur Förderung der Rückkehr des hochqualifizierten Forschungsnachwuchses aus dem Ausland'' and the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Project-ID 278162697 – SFB 1242.